M O D E L S

 net, where there are even virtual 3D models available.

 Olga and Irina, from Moscow Architectural Institute, have built a beautiful model only with the help of the plans from this site and with a lot of work.
 Compliments!
-The pictures are here on the right.
+A picture is here on the right.

 A serious attempt with Lego was made by Ryan McNaught, who, using 200,000 Lego bricks, presented a model in cross-section with half in its present day ruined form and half as it was when Rome’s original Colosseum was built, circa 80 AD.
 Built for the University of Sydney, it’s currently on view at Nicholson Museum in Melbourne, Australia, until January 2013.

-Another amazing feat is the pizza Colosseum, created by British food artist Prudence Emma Staite, who is best known for her chocolate interiors, for a special exhibit at the Museum of London in 2007.
+Another amazing feat is the pizza Colosseum, created in 2007 by British food artist Prudence Emma Staite, who is best known for her chocolate interiors, for a special exhibit at the Museum of London.

 See Reshan Yusuf's amazing stone model!!